Opinion by Jeffrey Weiss, Special to CNN

 “We believe in the same God, the one God, the living God, the God who created the world and brings his creatures to their perfection,” he first said in a speech to Muslims in Morocco in 1985.

 Looking for a more recent example?
-Consider the plight earlier this year of the new Vatican envoy to Malaysia.
+Consider the plight of Vatican envoy to Malaysia.

-Shortly after he arrived there, Archbishop Joseph Marino said that is was fine by him that Christian translations of the Bible into Malay use the word “Allah” for “God.”
+Shortly after he arrived there last year, Archbishop Joseph Marino said that is was fine by him that Christian translations of the Bible into Malay use the word “Allah” for “God.”

 “Allah” is, of course, the Arabic word for God and is found in the Quran.
 The Christian translators explained that since most Malaysians are Muslim, it’s the word they’re most comfortable with and therefore the best choice for the translation.

-But many Muslim authorities in Malaysia are furious.
+But many Muslim authorities in Malaysia were furious.
 They say Christians are slipping in the familiar word as a way to convert Muslims.
 And conversion of Muslims is all but illegal in Malaysia.

 There’s a lawsuit ongoing about the translations.
 Marino had to apologize for pushing into Malaysian politics.